Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Gaps

 There is limited research on both the effectiveness and gaps of workshops.
 However, the gaps in this practice may come from the reach and scalability.
-Organizations often enroll girls in workshops through local schools, so those that do not attend school may not see the direct benefits of the program.
+Organizations often enroll girls in workshops through local schools, so those who do not attend school may not see the direct benefits of the program.
 For example, Femme International and Inua Dada involve girls in these programs by partnering with local schools,105 so those not in school will not be enrolled.
 Additionally, if these workshops do not provide training for Kenyan teachers and leaders, the educational program will only last as long as the organizations’ facilitators are there, leading to low scalability.

 There is also a gap in the way that workshops do not completely address the root causes of the program.
 While workshops do seem to decrease social stigmas and increase knowledge, these workshops do not directly alleviate poverty so girls and their families can afford sanitary materials and sanitation facilities.